 Aside from being a stress-fighting adaptogen, Maca also contains fiber, protein, iron, vitamins, minerals, and amino acids.
 You can find red, yellow, or black Maca.
 Their compositions are similar, though red Maca contains slightly higher antitumoral and antioxidant-promoting compounds.

 As you can probably tell, there are numerous health benefits associated with Maca.
 However, Maca is most renowned for its fertility-promoting qualities, such as boosting libido, balancing hormones, and increasing sperm health.
-Are you curious about this super supplement for male and female fertility?
+Are you curious about this superfood for male and female fertility?
 Let's dive in and learn more about maca root for fertility!

 How Does Maca Root Help Fertility?